strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 Now let us edit our chart further to improve our message.

 - Edit Title for Y axis to Average Speed Violations and remove gridlines.
 For rotating lables we, will first see how the chart fits into dashboard and decide whether to rotate the labels or not.
 - We will now add Quick Table Calculations to show the difference in number of cameras and violations for each month.
 Click on the Measures in Rows and click on Quick Table Calculation in the drop down.
 Select Percent Difference to add a percent change from the previous number.
 Now we can see that the chart changes to represent the percent change over months.
+Refer this [link](https://onlinehelp.tableau.com/current/pro/desktop/en-us/calculations_tablecalculations_quick.htm) for more documentation.

 ![](QuickTableCalc.png)